 This is because the answer HTML will be embedded on a page that already contains the html, head and body tags.
 Therefore, to have these tags also in the solution would cause 2 copies of these tags to be included in the page source.
 This can cause display problems and is a security risk.

 To save the answer, select the Source button again to return to design mode and these tags will automatically be removed.
 You can also manually remove the html, head and body tags from the source mode.

-For additional information, refer to the 'Adding HTML Answers' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Adding HTML Answers' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Note: Oracle B2C Service Technical Support staff do not provide support for HTML coding issues.
 For assistance with HTML issues specific to your site, please consult the Webmaster for your site.